Weiguo98/GolangCodeChallenge/README.md

-# Golang Kattis & AOC 2022, 2023
+# Golang Kattis & AOC 2022, 2023, 2024

 This repo contains solutions to all of the Kattis and AOC problems I have completed in Go.

-If you have any questions regarding a solution, feel more than free to email me at guow1227@gmail.com
+If you have any questions regarding a solution, feel more than free to contact me.

 ## Kattis